jhuynh176/opengl-projects/boat_simulation_gui/README.md

 - Simulation duration be the event that two boats are "too close to each other" or a specific boat is in a specific subregion of grid
 - Trajectory of the boats

-## Boat activities widgets include:
+## Boat activities widgets include 🛠️:
 1. Map size
 2. Boat X is folowwing boat Y
 3. Boat X is chasing boat Y